-I have worked on a lot of influencer campaigns over the past few years and haven’t seen these issues before.
-I’m also one to follow the FTC guidelines for proper ad disclosures when necessary.
-It’s on you, the creator, to be aware of requirements for posts when working with brands.
+I have worked on several influencer campaigns over the past few years and haven’t seen these issues before.
+I’m also someone who follows the FTC guidelines for proper ad disclosures when necessary.
+It’s your responsibility as the creator, to be aware of requirements for posts when working with brands.
 If you’re like me, it’s a source of income that I don’t want taken away due to guideline violations.

 With the years of time and effort invested in furthering my personal brand on social media, I definitely don’t want to risk having a suspended account and starting over.
-Which is why I pay attention whenever I get a notification suggesting I’m doing something against a platform’s policies.
+That’s why I pay attention whenever I get a notification suggesting I’m doing something against a platform’s policies.

 Request Approval to Add Brand Partner?